Romy Graichen MBACP - Trauma-informed therapist, she/her

-I specialise in Neurodivergence, particularly Autism, ADD, Dyslexia and Dyspraxia and have been supporting clients lead more fulfilling lives by learning helpful ways to manage their difficulties, co-regulate and communicate in a way that supports them better.
+I specialise in Neurodivergence, particularly Autism, ADHD / ADD, Dyslexia and Dyspraxia and have been supporting clients lead more fulfilling lives by learning helpful ways to manage their difficulties, co-regulate and communicate in a way that supports them better.
 Growing up neurodiverse in a world that is geared for neurotypicals, presents its own set of challenges and harms us in terms of mental health (depression and anxiety), self-esteem, loneliness and many more.
 As Neurodiverse adults, we often experience work-related stress leading to mental health issues when employers are not supportive or unaware.
 I am thrilled to work with clients uncover their innate talents whilst also supporting them through the challenge that is the neurotypical school or workplace.
 I also incorporate the latest findings in neurobiology to help you thrive.

 What you can expect from me

 Integrity, honesty, and respect are really important in my counselling work.
 I provide a confidential and ethical counselling service.
 I see therapy as a joint venture – where we both take equal responsibility for our part in getting to where you want to go.
 Together we decide on a way forward.
 We can work towards a positive change together.
 The therapy process may be challenging and difficult at times, it may be exhilarating and uplifting, too.
 I can be there, so you will not be in it alone.
 I can teach you some simple psychotherapy concepts and neuroscience to help you gain a better understanding of yourself.
 With increased self-awareness, you can stop patterns that no longer serve you and replace them with healthier ones for a more fulfilled life.